History Of Highland Cattle

 Scottish Highland Cattle are the oldest registered breed in the world and we take care to ensure they are raised as traditionally as possible.
 Our approach starts with the basic idea that to get the most of this breed; to maximize the health benefits and flavor of the meat, one should raise these animals as close to the way they have been raised over the centuries as possible.
 In other words, these are not black angus cattle with horns and long hair.
 They are an unique breed with unique needs.
 So we allow them to be what they are naturally, in elements they enjoy, eating the food they enjoy.

-Highland cattle are one of the oldest breeds in the world, originating from Scotland as far back as the 6th century.
-The extremely harsh conditions of the rugged, remote Scottish Highlands created a process of natural selection, where only the fittest and most adaptable animals survived to carry on the breed.
+Highland cattle is the oldest cattle breed in the world, originating from Scotland as far back as the 6th century.
+The harsh conditions of the rugged, remote Scottish Highlands created a process of natural selection, where only the fittest and most adaptable animals survived to carry on the breed.
 Scottish Highland cattle were officially introduced to the United States in the late 1890's when cattlemen realized the need for a more hardy animal within their herds.

 Highland Beef Nutritional Benefits

 Due to the traditional raising methods of Highland Cattle, this grass fed beef is more nutrient rich and healthier than typical commercial beef and other meats.

 Highland cattle are the oldest registered breed in the world.
 Hailing from the rich heritage of Scotland, their history is steeped in time honored traditions.